flyway/flywaydb.org/documentation/awsSecretsManager.md

 A problem that organizations often encounter is where to store the credentials for connecting to the database.
 [AWS Secrets Manager](https://aws.amazon.com/secrets-manager) offers a solution to the problem.
-Secrets can be stored in the manager (such as username and password), and then accessed via an id by only authorized users.
-This keeps sensitive credentials out of SCM.
+Secrets such as usernames and passwords can be stored in the Secrets Manager, and then be accessed via an id known to authorized users.
+This keeps sensitive credentials out of application configuration.

 ## Driver
 <table class="table">